 When does your next submission period begin?

-The submission period for the 2017/2018 season is now closed.
-Our next submission window will open in January 2018 -- stay tuned to our mailing list and social media feeds for the date announcement in late December.
-We do not accept unsolicited submissions outside of the submission period.
+Submissions are currently closed for 2018.
+Our next submission window will open in January 2019 -- you can always stay tuned to our mailing list and social media feeds for updates about submission dates.
+We do not accept unsolicited scripts outside of the submission period.

 Do you have a preference for a specific genre or style?

 We get this question a lot!
 The best way to get a sense of the kind of work we do is to come to one of our readings or productions and see for yourself.
 While we are open to plays of pretty much any genre and style, there are certainly specific elements we look for in our selections.
 Our favorite scripts are genuinely theatrical and embrace the magic of the stage -- very few of our productions would be considered straightforward "realism."
 We love plays that require deep collaboration and creativity from the artistic and design teams.
-We also value diversity of gender, race, and body type on stage, and appreciate scripts that tell stories we've never heard onstage before.
+We also value a diversity of gender, race, and body type on stage, and appreciate scripts that tell stories we've never heard before or highlight underrepresented voices.

 Why do you cap the number of submissions?